acelyc111/original_encfs/README.md

-# dedupfs
+# encfs

-The `AESEncryptionProvider` of `EncryptionFileSystem` is an encryption plugin with RocksDB.
+The `AESEncryptionProvider` of `EncryptionFileSystem` is an encryption plugin for RocksDB.
 It depends on OpenSSL to show how an external plugin can bring its dependencies into the RocksDB build.
 It provides a factory function in a header file to show integration with RocksDB header includes.
 It can also be enabled in text-based options to demonstrate use of the static registration framework.

 ## Build